bagder/daniel.haxx.se/about.md

 employer's involvement.
 At the same time I felt that the company I worked for was not really going in the direction that I wanted to go in.
 I did not really get my money's worth there.
-In the end of August 2009 I quit my employment and I instead become the first full-time employee of Haxx AB, our own firm.
+In the end of August 2009 I quit my employment and I instead became the first full-time employee of Haxx AB, our own firm.

 In 2009, I was awarded **the Nordic Free Software Award** along with Simon Josefsson for my work in open source and free software up until that point.